 What is the best time to do an alternative trek?

-The best time to do any of the alternative routes is during the dry season, between May and September.
-During these months, weather conditions are more stable, with a lower chance of rain and clear skies that allow for spectacular panoramic views.
-Additionally, since these routes are less crowded, even in peak season, you can hike them without the typical crowds of more popular trails.
-However, if you prefer to avoid the busiest times and enjoy green, lush landscapes, April and October can be an excellent choice.
+The best time to do any of the alternative routes is during the dry season, between May and October.
+During these months, weather conditions are more stable, with less chance of rain and clear skies that allow you to enjoy spectacular panoramic views.
+In addition, as these routes are less crowded, even in high season you can travel them without the crowds typical of the more popular trails.
+However, if you prefer to avoid the busiest seasons and enjoy green, lush landscapes, the months of April and November can be an excellent option.

 Is a guide necessary for these trails?